swei5/michigan_notes/FIN-480/6 Bonds with Embedded Options.md

 - There is an equal chance of an increase or decrease in rates
 - $r_{d}$ can be obtained via goal seek

+The above discussion mainly concerns **government bonds** - which are risk-free instruments.
+In consideration of corporate bonds, a **spread** needs to be applied to the estimated interest rate **AT EACH STAGE**.
+- This decreases the PV of the bond since investors demand a higher compensation

 ```ad-example
 **Example, 3-Step Binary Tree**